UofT-DSI/sampling/03_instructional_team/markdown_slides/02_populations_and_samples_slides.md

 - **Convenience sampling**: sampling restricted to certain parts of the population that are readily accessible or people who volunteer
 - **Quota sampling**: interviewers are selected and required to sample a certain number of people with certain types of characteristics
-- **Judgement or purposive sampling**: sample is selected based on the judgement of the sampler about what is most-representative of the population
+- **Judgement or purposive sampling**: sample is selected based on the judgement of the sampler about what is most representative of the population
 - **Snowball sampling**: Participants recruit other participants and so on until it 'snowballs'

 ---